 Women who are not pregnant and use Natazia, may experience amenorrhea.
 Based on patient diaries, amenorrhea occurs in approximately 16% of cycles in women using Natazia.
 Pregnancy should be ruled out in the event of amenorrhea occurring in two or more consecutive cycles.
 Some women may encounter amenorrhea or oligomenorrhea after stopping COCs, especially when such a condition was pre-existent.

-Based on patient diaries from three clinical trials evaluating the safety and efficacy of Natazia, 10-23% of women experienced intracyclic bleeding per cycle.
-A total of 38 subjects out of 2,266 (1.7%) discontinued due to metrorrhagia or irregular menstruation.
+Based on patient diaries from three clinical trials evaluating the safety and efficacy of Natazia for contraception, 1 0-23% of women experienced intracyclic bleeding per cycle.

 COC Use Before or During Early Pregnancy